employer responsibilities

 Your employees can go to the 'Combine' tab in their online account and search for their lost super.

-When an employee provides you with their TFN for employment purposes, you’re required by law to provide it to their super fund.
-Simply include it with your next contribution advice.
+When an employee provides you with their TFN for employment purposes, you must provide it to their chosen super fund the next time you make a payment for them.

 Encourage them to take an active interest.
 After all, it's their money and their future.
 A good place for them to start is our Tools and calculators.